National Salt and Sugar Reduction Initiative (NSSRI)

-Diet-related diseases are among the leading causes of death in the United States.
+Diet-related diseases are among the leading causes of death in the U.S..
 The typical American diet is high in sodium and added sugars, which can negatively impact health.
-In the United States, 70% of adults are overweight or obese, and about one-third of adults have high blood pressure.
-These conditions increase the risk for preventable illness, such as diabetes, heart disease stroke and some cancers.
+In the U.S., more than two-thirds of adults and nearly one-third of children have overweight or obesity.
+About one-third of adults have high blood pressure.
+These conditions increase the risk for preventable illness, such as diabetes, heart disease, stroke and some cancers.

-The National Salt and Sugar Reduction Initiative (NSSRI), an expansion of the National Salt Reduction Initiative, is a partnership of organizations and health authorities from across the country (PDF), convened by the NYC Health Department.
+The National Salt and Sugar Reduction Initiative (NSSRI) is a partnership of organizations and health authorities from across the country (PDF), convened by the NYC Health Department.
 The initiative sets voluntary reduction targets for sugar and salt and asks food and beverage companies to commit to meeting them.
-The NSSRI released preliminary sugar categories and targets for technical comment in 2018.

 The initial phase of this effort, the National Salt Reduction Initiative, tracked nation-wide progress of sodium reduction in packaged and restaurant foods.
 Between 2009 and 2014, there was a 6.8% reduction in sodium levels in the U.S. food supply.

-In June 2016, the FDA announced draft voluntary sodium reduction targets.
+In October 2021, the FDA issued final guidance with voluntary targets for reducing sodium in packaged and restaurant food over the next two and half years.
 These targets were partially informed by our initiative, as well as by similar initiatives in Canada, the U. K. and other countries.